boltops-tools/kubes/docs/_docs/patterns/secrets.md

 <% end -%>
 ```

 This results in Google secrets with the prefix the `demo-dev-` being added to the Kubernetes secret data.
-The values are automatically base64 encoded.
+The values are base64 encoded.

 For example if you have these secret values: